minaohh/caramelo-properties-8fb73/content/pages/features.md

       - title: Great for Groups
         title_align: left
         content: >
-          Our properties are spacious.
-We're the perfect location for your next family bonding or friends getaway!
+          Our properties are spacious and exclusive for your use.
+We're the perfect location for your next bonding and getaway with family and friends!
         content_align: left
         actions:
           - label: Learn More